Robert WALLACE

 propionate, 150 g fumaric acid would decrease methane production

-requires further investigation, however it is possible that the
+and requires further investigation, however it is possible that

-effect of the FA is cumulative, effectively starving the ruminal
+the effect of the FA is cumulative, effectively starving the

-methanogens of the H2 they require for methanogenesis and
+ruminal methanogens of the H2 they require for methanogenesis

-reported in the literature to date and as well as having an impact
+largest reported in the literature to date and as well as having

-on the environment whereby greenhouse gas emissions are abated
+an impact on the environment whereby greenhouse gas emissions

-there are significant implications for the farming industry with
+are abated there are significant implications for the farming

-withdrawn from three rumen cannulated sheep.
-Rumen fluid was
+fluid withdrawn from three rumen cannulated sheep.
+Rumen fluid

 strained through two layers of gauze.
 Strained rumen fluid was